pybuilder/pybuilder.github.io/releasenotes/index.md

 # Release Notes

+## Version 0.10.1
+* Source and test directories are now correctly handed to the unittest's PYTHONPATH, thus it is no longer a pain to test a package which is also locally installed.

 ## Version 0.10.0
 * Better reporting when unittests fail.
 Thanks [@esc](https://github.com/esc)!
 * The parallel integration test progress bar now uses backspaces instead of carriage returns.
 This improves the experience on small width terminals.